 - Severity – The probability of severe repairs for the Ford Expedition is 15% compared to 15% for full-size SUVs

-Consumer Reports lists the 2023 Ford Expedition as the highest in the full-size SUV segment for reliability.
-Turning to U.S. News, this Ford SUV is ranked second out of seven in its class overall.
+Edmunds lists the 2023 Ford Expedition as the highest in the full-size SUV segment for reliability.
+This Ford SUV is ranked second out of seven in its class overall.
 The Expedition is backed by a standard three-year/36,000-mile basic warranty and a five-year/60,000-mile powertrain warranty.